Judith Blau: Education and career

 Judith was awarded a BA from the University of Chicago in 1964 and a MA, also from Chicago, in 1967, and a PhD in 1972, from Northwestern University.
 Blau taught at Baruch College as an assistant professor from 1973 to 1976, held a post-doctoral fellowship at Albert Einstein College of Medicine (1976–1978), taught at the State University of New York at Albany (1978–1982), and the University of North Carolina at Chapel Hill (1982–2013) where she founded and chaired the Social and Economic Justice minor within the Sociology department.
 She founded and directed the Human Rights Center of Chapel Hill and Carrboro in 2009, which was an NGO that advocated for the rights of refugees and migrants.
 Her husband, Peter Michael Blau taught in the same department, as emeritus professor, until his death March 12, 2002.
 She has two daughters, Reva Blau and Pamela Blau.

-Blau also taught at Nankai University in Tienjin, China, Hunter College, New York University, Mary Baldwin College and spent an academic year at the Netherlands Institute for Advanced Study.
+Blau also taught at Nankai University in Tianjin, China, Hunter College, New York University, Mary Baldwin College and spent an academic year at the Netherlands Institute for Advanced Study.

 Her early career was devoted, first to a study of scientists and, then, to a study of architects.
 In the early 1970s, both physics and architecture were undergoing dramatic transformation.
 Physicists had early access to the internet, allowing them to participate in international scientific exchanges, in defiance of the Cold War.
 Postmodernism was displacing modernism in architecture, just as postmodernism affected philosophy and art theory.
 She has worked in several sociological specialties, and gradually discovered that she could wed her passion for social and economic justice with the same scholarly discipline she brought to her study of communications among scientists.

 In her current research on constitutions, she has found that the U.S. is an outlier in two respects: it never ratifies human rights treaties and has not revised the Constitution's Bill of Rights.
 The United States is in a small minority of states that do not recognize economic, social and cultural rights.
 The US is also an outlier on economic inequality, with immense gaps between the 1 percent and the 99 percent.